G-HT4TFH19W6

 Do not overmix.

 Cover and refrigerate dough for at least 2 hours (overnight preferred for thicker cookies and deeper flavor).
+If you are short on time you can freeze them for 15 minutes, while the oven is preheating.

 Because homemade toffee releases butter as it melts, these cookies may spread slightly while baking.
 If needed, gently nudge the edges toward the center with a spatula while the cookies are still hot, or swirl a biscuit cutter or small bowl around each cookie to reshape into perfect circles.